KamilRybacki/is-pies/README.md

 A legendary variable name that has inspired many programmers to not be ashamed of including their mother tongue in the code they write.
 Since then, the code has been refactored and this milestone has been lost.
-But the legend lives on.
+[But the legend lives on].

 ## What constitutes a pies?